falconry/falcon/docs/user/faq.rst

             # My authorization logic...

-Alternatively, if you rather prefer not to fiddle with third party middleware, you can subclass it:
+Alternatively, if the middleware comes from a third-party library, it may be more practical to subclass it:

 .. code:: python